Wine and Food

 Match the weight of the food with the weight of the wine.

-The key guideline is to match the weight of the food with the weight of the wine.
+There is one key guideline to matching wine and food that is fairly universal that is to match the weight of the food with the weight of the wine.
 That is there is no point matching a delicate white wine with a hearty stew.
 The white wine will be lost in the weight of flavour from the stew.
 Similarly a huge heavy wine such as a Barossa Shiraz with a delicate seafood dish will result in the flavour of the fish being lost.

 Wine and cheese matching